It Was A Dark Night In The City. Death Hung In The Air Like...

 We all know classic noir when we see it and hear it and read it; yet, we don't really know how to define the dark plots that expose humanity in all its moral ambiguity and loneliness.

-- Colin Harrison - Editor-in-Chief at Scribner Publishing and author of many books, most recently, You Belong To Me
+- Colin Harrison - The author, most recently, of You Belong To Me